Daimajin: History

+Producing three Daimajin films within the same year presumably accelerated financial difficulties of Daiei Film and resulted in the cancellation of subsequent Daimajin productions.

+Daimajin along with Gamera and Daimon and Sadako Yamamura and characters from the GeGeGe no Kitarō series and multiple other characters from various franchises made cameo appearances in the novel series USO MAKOTO Yōkai Hyaku Monogatari by Natsuhiko Kyogoku.
+Additionally, Daimajin made an appearance in the 2015 novel Daimajin Denki.

+Daimajin has appeared in several television advertisements such as ones by Toyota, Suntory, and Acecook (jp).

+In 1988, Masahiko Katto produced a independent film titled The Resurrection of Daimajin.

 Films

 Daimajin

 In Japan, a household of peasants cower during a series of earth tremors that are interpreted as the escape attempts of Daimajin, a spirit trapped within the mountain.
 These events are observed by Lord Hanabasa, and his chamberlain, Samanosuke, who are attempting to seize power in the area.
 As the villagers pray at a shrine, Samanosuke and his henchmen slaughter Hanabasa's family, with only his son and daughter escaping, who are assisted by the samurai Kogenta.
 Back at the shrine, Samanosuke's men begin to take over and forbid gatherings at the shrine.
 After failing to warn Samanosuke about his actions, the priestess Shinobu returns home, finding Kogenta and the two children.
 Shinobu takes them up the side of the mountain into forbidden territory, where the stone idol which is Daimajin stands, half-buried in the side of the mountain.
 The children grow to adulthood with the son, Tadafumi (Yoshihiko Aoyama) reaching his 18th birthday.
 Meanwhile, Samanosuke has enslaved the village.
 After several attempts to return peace and freedom to the village, Samanosuke's men travel up the mountain to smash Daimajin.
 Damaijin is asked by the daughter, Kozasa (Miwa Takada) to save her brother, with the idol removing a mask to reveal Daimajin's real face, leading it to rise from the mountain and exact its wrath on Samanosuke and his fortress.
 Daimajin's wrath begins to grow to attacking everything in sight, only stopping when Kozasa's tears land on Daimajin's feet.

 The film was released in the United States by Daiei International with subtitles in an English-dubbed version by Bernard Lewis.
 The film has been released under many English alternative titles, such as The Devil Got Angry, The Vengeance of the Monster, and Majin, the Monster of Terror.